henryhale/xterminal/docs/guide/quick-start.md

 To get started, you need to [install XTerminal](./installation.md) and ship the `CSS` and `JS` from XTerminal `dist` folder into your application.

-Here is a quick setup using the [cdn installation guide](./installation.md#using-cdn).
+Here is a quick setup using the [CDN installation guide](./installation.md#using-cdn).
 This setup requires a simple project structure with three essential files; `index.html`, `styles.css` and `main.js` in the same directory.

 Let's create a full page terminal application;